anderslatif/remarkableslides/README.md

 ## How to run

-Run the following and it will look recursively for .md files starting from the directory you are in.
+Run the following and it will recursively look for `.md` files starting from the directory you are in.

 ```bash
 $ npx remarkableslides